Somebody Killed Mr. Boddy

 - When the game has ended and a murderer has been discovered, have students write a character sketch detailing the murderer including background and personality traits.

-- Ask students why they think it is important to develop characters when writing stories or fictitious articles.
+- Ask students why they think it is important to develop characters when writing stories or fictional articles.